prathameshkoshti/react-weather-app/README.md

 # React Weather App

 I'm using OpenWeatherApp APIs to fetch current weather condition in json format.
-After that all the data is populated in their respective fields.
+After that all the data is populated in their respective fields using React state.

 ---